caodoc/caodoc.github.io/themes/chloe/content/_index.md

-Hi!
-This is **caodoc** and welcome to ***"caodoc's not a very complicated page"*** for random things which I think are interesting.
+Hi, I'm **caodoc** and I'm an intermediate programmer.

-I'm a hobbyist developer who loves to explore modern technology and sometimes I write stuffs.
+I love to explore modern technology and sometimes I write stuffs.

 # Contact